Chinese vs Mandarin 🤔 What’s the Truth?

 Here are some bite-sized facts that we think you’ll also find useful.

-- Mandarin has 4 tones (plus a neutral 5th), Cantonese has 6 tones (or indeed 9 tones if you include the checked tones)
+- Mandarin has 4 tones (plus a neutral 5th), and Cantonese has 6 tones (or indeed 9 tones if you include the checked tones).

 - The Chinese language has over 50,000 characters.
-To put that into perspective the HSK 6 exam (the most advanced Chinese exam for foreigners) requires you know 2,633 characters
+To put that into perspective the HSK 6 exam (the most advanced Chinese exam for foreigners) requires you to know 2,633 characters.

-- There is no known number to how many Chinese dialects there are but experts believe there to be over 200
+- There is no known number of how many Chinese dialects there are.
+But experts believe there to be over 200.

 - There are a number of loanwords used in the Chinese language.
 You can find out some of these in our guide to Chinese loanwords article.

 - Chinese characters are also used in one of the three Japanese alphabets, Kanji.
-This means that although the pronunciation is different, the meaning is the same.
-For example, 日本 in Chinese and Japanese means the same – Japan (it’s just pronounced differently)
+This means that although the pronunciation differs, the meaning is the same.
+For example, 日本 in Chinese and Japanese means the same – Japan (it’s just pronounced differently).

 16 Chinese Loanwords // Borrowed Words in English and Chinese